kitcharoenp/kitcharoenp.github.io/_posts/2020-10-28-apache2-perf-tuning.md

 # stop the Apache HTTP service
 $ sudo systemctl stop apache2

-# disable the PHP 7.x module connection between PHP and Apache HTTP
+# disable the PHP 7.x module connection between PHP and Apache HTTP with any program running on PHP
 $ sudo a2dismod php7.x

 # disable Pre-fork module